patrickcoyle427/AU-Registration-Bot/README.md

   Only works in the specified registration channels.
 The specified registration channels are where annoucements on what event and how to register are made.
 When a user used the command, they will be DM'd by AuRegistrationBot with a link to a google sheet with information on how to register for that event.
 Once they are done, they can type !done to confirm and finish their registration.

-### !report <result> <table#>
+### !report 'result' 'table#'

-  Sends a DM to the main event scorekeeper with the result of that player's round.
+  Sends a DM from this bot to the main event scorekeeper with the result of that player's round.
 Accepted results are: win, won, lose, lost, draw, drew.

   Table# is the table that the player was at for that round.